Download Catalog (PDF)

 16mm DVD

-This Nazi propaganda film is an elaborately staged hoax presenting a completely false picture of camp life.
+Germany’s Ministry of Propaganda produced this 1944 film about Theresienstadt, the “model” ghetto established by the Nazis.
+The film, however, is an elaborately staged hoax presenting a completely false picture of camp life.
 Upon completion, the director and most of the cast of prisoners were shipped to Auschwitz.
-Only a few survived to attest to the falsity of the film.
-More.
+More

 G